Panasonic GX800 vs Sony RX10 IV

 It is notable that the RX10 IV has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The GX800 does not feature such a mic input.

 Both the GX800 and the RX10 IV are recent models that are part of the current product line-up.
 The GX800 replaced the earlier Panasonic GF7, while the RX10 IV followed on from the Sony RX10 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the GX800 and RX10 IV can be found, respectively, in the Panasonic GX800 Manual (free pdf) or the online Sony RX10 IV Manual.

 So what is the bottom line?
 Which of the two cameras – the Panasonic GX800 or the Sony RX10 IV – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.